 Well, it only takes one question for me to barrage you with an entire post of my (dubious) wisdom, so buckle up.

 In the last six months, I’ve only bought about three clothing items that aren’t from ThredUp.
 I seriously love that site and I’d say about 50-60% of my closet is now from there (this post isn’t sponsored; I assume they have no clue who I am except as that person who orders a LOT of things.
-There are, as usual, some affiliate links, plus if you make your first purchase on ThredUp through my link, you’ll get $10 off your first order.
+There are, as usual, some affiliate links, plus if you make your first purchase on ThredUp through my link, you’ll get 45% off your first order plus free shipping.
 Proceed disclosed).

-So!
-With more experience with it than I should probably admit to, here are my secrets:
+Anyway!
+With all of those disclaimers aside and with more experience with thredUP shopping than I should probably admit to, here are my secrets:

 - Look frequently.
 You know how some people unwind for the day by looking at Facebook for twenty minutes?
 That’s what I do with ThredUp.
 I don’t look every single day, but I probably browse through a couple of times a week.
 Their inventory turns over all the time and they have so MUCH inventory that you never know what might pop up.